NumEconCopenhagen/projects-2023-aca/modelproject/README.md

 # Model analysis project

-Our project is titled **"Gender norms in home production and labor market supply"** and is a dynamic model on households time decision in home- and labor market production including children.
+Our project is titled **"Gender norms in home production and labor market supply"** and is a dynamic model on households time decision in home- and labor market production including the presense of children.

 The **results** of the project can be seen from running [modelproject.ipynb](modelproject.ipynb).